-A cohort of 105 patients with HLA-B27 associated uveitis were studied in 2002.
+A cohort of 105 patients with HLA-B27 associated uveitis were studied on the Immunology Service at the Massachusetts Eye and Ear Infirmary.
 The diagnosis in each instance was established on our Service, and a minimum follow-up of two years existed for each patient.
 The medical records were reviewed for the diagnostic studies and costs of each performed, the physician and hospital fees associated with visits and/or surgery, in the cost of medical therapy.